isontheline/pro.webssh.net/.appstoreconnect/descriptions/en.md

+WebSSH is an awesome SSH, SFTP and Port Forwarding client!

+You will keep it in your pocket for a long time (◕‿-)

 Supported protocols : SSH, SFTP
 Supported channel types : Session Shell, Session SFTP, Local Forward Supported iOS versions : 14